 - Involve your children in choosing and preparing healthy foods for meals.
 This helps them learn about healthy foods and making good choices.
 They’re also more likely to eat something they’ve helped to make.

-- Keep ‘sometimes’ foods such as fast food, potato chips, biscuits, cakes and chocolates out of the house.
+- Keep ‘sometimes’ foods and drinks out of the house.
+This includes fast food, potato chips, biscuits, cakes, lollies, flavoured milks and soft drinks.
 If you don’t have them at home, it’s harder for your child to eat them.

-- Establish regular mealtimes, including breakfast, and sit down to enjoy meals together as a family – with the TV switched off.
+- Establish regular family meals, including breakfast, and sit down to enjoy meals together as a family – with the TV switched off as often as you can.

 - Have healthy snacks handy for when you know your child will be hungry.
-For example, keep a bowl of fresh fruit on the bench and a container of vegie sticks in the fridge.
+For example, keep a bowl of fresh fruit on the bench and a container of chopped fresh vegies in the fridge.

 Here are simple changes you can make to get more physical activity into your family’s life:

-- Restrict screen time to no more than two hours a day for children aged 5-18 years.
+- Try to limit screen time.
 Screen time includes TV, DVDs, computers, video games, mobiles phones and tablets.

 - Build activity into everyday family life – for example, go for family walks or bike rides together.